Hashnode/starter-kit/CONTRIBUTING.md

 2. **Deploy your theme to a live demo site**.
 3. **Open an issue on our GitHub repository and provide the links in the description.**.

-We will showcase these themes in our README file, allowing others to discover and use them.
+We will showcase these themes under the `Community Themes` section in our README, allowing others to discover and use them.

 ## How to Start?